Bangladesh suffers widespread power outages during relentless heat | Headlines

 Bangladesh suffers widespread power outages during relentless heat

-"We were expecting that sales would pick up this week but due to the severe power cuts, there are hardly any buyers," said Abdul Karim, a shopkeeper in Chittagong.
+That will raise production costs, but the buyers will not pay more," Shahidullah Azim, vice president of the Bangladesh Garment Manufacturers and Exporters Association told Reuters.
 The average maximum temperature in Dhaka was 4.3% higher during the seven days to Wednesday compared with the week before and 12.5% higher than the same period last year, government data showed.

 - Country: